 - E-commerce only: Built specifically for online stores.
 Not a fit for general business call centers.

 - Not a standalone analytics platform: You get call insights as part of the AI agent.
-If you need pure analytics across a 200-person team, look at CallMiner or Observe.AI.
+If you need pure analytics across a 200-person human team, look at CallMiner or Observe.AI.

 2. CallMiner